ZoiPer/SDK_AndroidJavaExample/README.md

     return codecs;
 }
 ```
-Possible values: NA, G729, GSM, iLBC_20, iLBC_30, h263_plus, h264, VP8, h264_hwd, SPEEX_NARROW, SPEEX_WIDE, SPEEX_ULTRA, G726, OPUS_NARROW, OPUS_WIDE, OPUS_SUPER, OPUS_FULL, AMR, AMR_WB, PCMU, PCMA, G722
+Possible values:
+- NA
+- G729
+- GSM
+- iLBC_20
+- iLBC_30
+- h263_plus
+- h264
+- VP8
+- h264_hwd
+- SPEEX_NARROW
+- SPEEX_WIDE
+- SPEEX_ULTRA
+- G726
+- OPUS_NARROW
+- OPUS_WIDE
+- OPUS_SUPER
+- OPUS_FULL
+- AMR
+- AMR_WB
+- PCMU
+- PCMA
+- G722

-## Create your App
+## Create your Android VoIP App

-You will need to setup your environment the same way as for the test of the example application.
-Keep in mind that the application must run on a real device and cannot be used with simulators.
-To use Zoiper SDK 2.0 in your project, you will need to import it as a new module into the project.
-This can be done as follows:
+Set up your environment in the same way as you did for the demo application.
+Keep in mind that your application must run on a real device.
+It cannot be used with simulators.
+To use Zoiper SDK 2.0, you need to import it as a new module into your project.
+You can do so as follows:

 1. In Android Studio from `Flle->New->New module...`;
 2. Choose `Import .JAR/.AAR package`;
 3. Find the Zoiper SDK 2.0 file and choose it;
 4. After Zoiper SDK 2.0 is added to the project open `Flle->Project structure` and select the `Dependencies` tab
 5. Add a new dependency of the application to Zoiper SDK 2.0;
-6. Make sure to initialize Zoiper SDK 2.0 context into your application, so you may use all of its functions.
+6. Make sure you initialize Zoiper SDK 2.0 context into your application.
+This way, you can use all of its functions.

-A sample of initializing the context is shown here:
+Here you can find a sample of initializing the context:

 ###### Initialize Zoiper SDK 2.0 Context in the application
 ```